Green Inventory Management for Fashion Retail - Case Study

 These boxes (or mixed cartons) will require additional packing material that will impact your footprint.

-With a high frequency, the quantity per replenishment is reduced and this situation can occur more.
+With a high frequency, the quantity per replenishment is reduced, and this situation can occur more.

-Impact on the transportation emissions
+Impact on transportation emissions

 The review period can also impact the number of deliveries during a certain period.